tianzhuqiao/form/README.md

     Called when a swipe action is triggered.

+* **onEditorAction**

+    "called when the enter key is pressed , or when an action supplied to the IME is selected by the user" ([text](https://developer.android.com/reference/android/widget/TextView.OnEditorActionListener) item)

 * **getMinItemHeight** (**FormItemCallback** only)

     Called when configure/bind an item.
 Can be used to update the minimum height for all (or a group of) items.